bitquery/graphql-docs/docs/Schema/Avalanche/address.md

 # Address

-Avalanch Address API provides information about an address on the Avalanche blockchain.
+Avalanche Address API provides information about an address on the Avalanche blockchain.
 Below are the fields in the schema:

 ```
 query ($network: EthereumNetwork!) {